circleci/circleci-docs/jekyll/_cci2/building-docker-images.md

     docker cp app:/output /path/in/your/job/space
 ```

-It is also possible to use a lightweight container similar to https://github.com/outstand/docker-dockup to spin up a container as shown in the following example `circle-dockup.yml` config:
+It is also possible to use https://github.com/outstand/docker-dockup or a similar image for backup and restore to spin up a container as shown in the following example `circle-dockup.yml` config:

 ```
 version: '2'